SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.11.md

 > For known issues with this version, refer to [Known issues](xref:Known_issues).

 > [!IMPORTANT]
+>
-> When downgrading from DataMiner Feature Release version 10.3.8 (or higher) to DataMiner Feature Release version 10.3.4, 10.3.5, 10.3.6 or 10.3.7, an extra manual step has to be performed.
+> - When downgrading from DataMiner Feature Release version 10.3.8 (or higher) to DataMiner Feature Release version 10.3.4, 10.3.5, 10.3.6 or 10.3.7, an extra manual step has to be performed.
 For more information, see [Downgrading a DMS](xref:MOP_Downgrading_a_DMS).
+> - As of DataMiner version 10.3.0[CU8]/10.3.11, Amazon Keyspaces Service, Azure Managed Instance for Apache Cassandra Service and Amazon OpenSearch Service will no longer be supported.
+We recommend moving to [Storage as a Service](xref:STaaS).

 > [!TIP]
 >